luker983/qr-code-stl-generator/README.md

 I wanted to print a QR code for home guests to be able to connect to my wifi without me having to write down the password for them.
 I couldn't find any STL generators for QR codes, so I decided to make one using Python and Blender.

+While I designed this with Wifi and 3d printing in mind, you could change the icon to something like a website icon or logo and then insert a URL instead of Wifi credentials.
+Even if you don't have a printer, you can use the `files/qr.png` image that is generated and hang it up at home or hand it out.

 ## Requirements

 * Python 3